 Wildlife gardens are a compromise between wilderness and what we think of conventionally as a garden: an area of ground that provides us with leisure, pleasure and food.
 As such this will be in constant flux with activity around any site.
-At Specialcats we also manage to attract wildlife.
+At Specialcats we also manage vegetation to attract in wildlife.
 Destructive pesticides and herbicides would be inappropriate, so we have a Permaculture plot with minimal digging, much mulching and permanent plantings to replicate a forest ecosystem.
 Apple, plum, quince and cherry trees co-exist along with native species of trees.

 Our honeybees and resident solitary species pollinate the fruit crops, In fact the railway branch line adjacent appears to be acting as an extension of the garden now as fruit and flower seeds are spread by the birds, squirrels and voles.
 We have a complete food chain here in that kestrel, tawny owls, peregrine and weasels can all be seen hunting here.